 - the community development sector has embraced its artist residents and utilized arts and design practices to revitalize neighborhoods;

-- local governments have become aware and invested in cultural policy;
+- local governments have become aware of and invested in cultural policy;

-- historical facilities have been renovated, and new ones built;
+- historic facilities have been renovated, and new ones built;

 - local creative businesses and music clubs are anchors in their neighborhoods — they’ve helped our region retain and grow talent, and they’ve been important contributors to the local economy;

 - Cleveland’s healthcare systems have stronger arts and health initiatives;

 - public health and safety institutions have built arts and culture into their programming; and